Rodong Sinmun: Contents

-Rodong Sinmun content can be accessed over the Mirae public WiFi network in North Korea.
+Rodong Sinmun is published every day of the year and usually contains six pages.
+Rodong Sinmun content can be accessed over the Mirae WiFi network in North Korea.

 New Year editorials

-Since 1996, Rodong Sinmun, the Korean Central News Agency, Minju Choson, and Joson Inmingun has published a joint New Year editorial that outlines the country's policies for the year.
+Since 1996, Rodong Sinmun, the Korean Central News Agency, Minju Joson, and Joson Inmingun has published a joint New Year editorial that outlines the country's policies for the year.
 The editorials usually offer praise for the Songun policy, the government and leadership, and encourage the growth of the nation.
-They are also critical of the policies of South Korea, Japan, the United States and Western governments towards North Korea.
+They are also critical of the policies of South Korea, Japan, the United States, Israel and Western governments towards North Korea and/or its allies.
 On 1 January 2006, the agency sent out a joint-editorial from North Korea's state newspapers calling for the withdrawal of American forces from South Korea.
 While annual 1 January editorials are a tradition among the papers, that year's brought attention from Western media outlets, by calling for a "nationwide campaign for driving out the U.S. troops".
 The editorial made several references to Korean reunification.
 The 2009 editorial received similar attention, as criticism of United States policy was absent, and the admission of severe economic problems in North Korea.
 The editorial also made reference to denuclearisation on the Korean Peninsula, in what analysts claimed was a "hopeful" sign.
 This was echoed again in its 2010 editorial, which called for an end to hostilities with the United States and a nuclear free Korean Peninsula.

 The 2011 joint editorial edition, aside from its calls for a denuclearized Korea and for a slowdown of tensions between the two Koreas, has for the first time, mentioned the rising light industries of North Korea, given as a reason for an upcoming upsurge in the national economy in the new year and for the achievement of the Kangsong Taeguk national mission.
-The practice of a joint New Year editorial ended in 2013 when Kim Jong-un delivered the first New Year speech on television in 19 years.
+The practice of a joint New Year editorial ended in 2013 when Kim Jong Un delivered the first New Year speech on television in 19 years.

 In June 2018, Rodong Sinmun devoted a four-page feature to the North Korea–United States summit, welcoming its results.
 The article carried the text of the declaration in full.
 In addition, it mentioned security guarantees and Donald Trump's pledge to cease the joint military exercises with South Korea, and failed to mention the promise Kim had allegedly made to Trump about closing down a test site for missile engines.